1. Office

 Flaws but not dealbreakers

-The company’s anti-consumer behavior aside, the OfficeJet Pro 9125e’s biggest shortcoming is probably its single 250-sheet paper tray.
-Although that’s a standard size for a home printer, it may be less than what some people want for home and home-business purposes, and you’ll need to manually swap out your plain letter paper whenever you need to print on something else, such as labels or an envelope.
+• It has a single 250-sheet paper tray.
+Although that’s a standard size for a home printer (it’s the same as on our print-only laser pick), it may be less than what some people want for home and home-business purposes.
+You’ll need to manually swap out your plain letter paper whenever you need to print on something else, such as labels or an envelope.

 Specs